streamnative/pulsar-io-cloud-storage/proposals/Proposal-1-Time-Partitioner-Refactoring.md

 - **Simple partitioner**: This is the default partitioning method based on Pulsar partitions.
 In other words, data is partitioned according to the pre-existing partitions in Pulsar topics.
-For instance, a message for the topic `public/default/my-topic-partition-0` would be directed to the file `public/default/my-topic-partition-0/xxx.json`, where `xxx` signifies the message offset.
+For instance, a message for the topic `public/default/my-topic-partition-0` would be directed to the file `public/default/my-topic-partition-0/xxx.json`, where `xxx` signifies the earliest message offset in this file.

 - **Time partitioner**: Data is partitioned according to the time it was flushed.
-Using the previous message as an example, if it was received on 2023-12-20, it would be directed to `public/default/my-topic-partition-0/2023-12-20/xxx.json`, where `xxx` also denotes the message offset.
+Using the previous message as an example, if it was received on 2023-12-20, it would be directed to `public/default/my-topic-partition-0/2023-12-20/xxx.json`, where `xxx` also denotes the earliest message offset in this file.

 ## Motivation